JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ## Clone the jacs-cm repo

 Clone this repo into /opt/deploy/jacs-cm on both of the systems being deployed.
 If the systems have access to a common NFS path, it is easier to clone it onto NFS, and then create symbolic links to it on both systems.
 Otherwise they will need to be kept in sync manually.
-The naive approach clones twice:
+The naive approach just clones the repo twice:

 ```
 cd /opt